sourcegraph/handbook/content/departments/talent/process/engineering_interview_process_candidates.md

   Expert Kubernetes knowledge is not a requirement!
 We place focus on your ability to troubleshoot and collaborate with teammates.

 - **How to prepare:**
-  This exercise is designed to explore your approach to troubleshooting and does not require any advance prepation.
+  This exercise is designed to explore your approach to troubleshooting and does not require any advance preparation.
 You may wish to set up a test Kubernetes cluster and run the application yourself.
 This step is not required but can be useful during both stages of the interview.
-Options for a local cluster include: [kind](https://kind.sigs.k8s.io/), [k3d](https://github.com/rancher/k3d) or [minikube](https://minikube.sigs.k8s.io/docs/start/)).
+Options for a local cluster include: [kind](https://kind.sigs.k8s.io/), [k3d](https://github.com/rancher/k3d) or [minikube](https://minikube.sigs.k8s.io/docs/start/).

   The application used for this exercise is below:
   <details>